zalando/restful-api-guidelines/resources/Resources.md

     /carts/1681e6b88ec1/items/1

-## {{ book.should }} Only Use UUID If Necessary
+## {{ book.should }} Only Use UUIDs If Necessary

+The main advantage of UUIDs is the fact that they can be generated in a distributed way without risk of conflict, and that they are unique across different resources.
+Nevertheless, they should only be used if those properties are really needed.

-In most situations, using either an integer ID or a manually assigned code (like `WH-DE-EF` for the Erfurt warehouse, and `WH-IT-ST` for Stradella) is better than using a UUID.
-UUID's are very long (36 characters), which makes them hard to read, remember and reason about &mdash; both for developers, and even more so for end users (in case the ID is ever exposed to them).
-Use of UUID's is especially discouraged for any kind of reference data with low cardinality.
+In most situations, using either an integer ID or a (manually assigned) code string is better than using a UUID.
+They are very long (36 characters), which makes them hard to read, memorize and reason about &mdash; both for internal users, and even more so for end users (in case the ID is ever exposed to them).

-The main advantage of UUID's is the fact that they can be generated in a distributed fashion without risk of conflict, but they should only be used as a "measure of last resort".
+Use of UUIDs is especially discouraged for any kind of reference data with low cardinality.

 ## {{ book.could }} Consider Using (Non-) Nested URLs